qf0/qf0.github.io/README.md

 ## About this Website/Blog

 This blog is where I post my ramblings, thoughts, write ups, and stories.
-Mostly related to computer security.
+I mainly post about things related to computer security.

 ## Pull requests welcome!